IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

-# PAPER_IzabelShen_AlgaPOM_2021
+# PAPER_IzabelShen_AlgalPOM_2021

-# the effects of phytoplankton deposition on water-sediment interface bacterial communities
+# The effects of phytoplankton deposition on water-sediment interface bacterial communities

 A repository for R code,  scripts from the manuscript "Quality of phytoplankton deposition structures bacterial communities at the water-sediment interface"